JkUndead/UIT-ViNames-Dataset/README.md

 # UIT-ViNames
-**UIT-ViNames** is a dataset for Predicting Genders for Vietnamese Names.
+**UIT-ViNames** is a dataset using to predict Genders for Vietnamese Names.

 **UIT-ViNames** contains *26,850 Vietnamese full names* annotated with genders.